-Also called a Zeta pinch, a Z-pinch occurs when the electric current in plasma generates a magnetic field that compresses the plasma.
-The Z-pinch term refers to the z-axis direction of the electric current on a 3-D graph.
+Also called a zeta pinch, or Bennett Pinch, a z-pinch occurs when the electric current in plasma generates a magnetic field that compresses the plasma.
+The z-pinch term refers to the z-axis direction of the electric current on a 3-D graph.

 A z-pinch is a result of the Lorentz force, F=qE+qv x B, in which a current-carrying conductor in a magnetic field B experiences the force F. For example, two parallel wires carrying current in the same direction attract each other.
 Replace the cables by a plasma, which is basically many current-carrying wires, and the plasma particles will attract each other by the Lorentz force.
 Nice and straightforward.
 The result is a plasma contraction, hence the term 'pinch.'

 High-intensity electric current going through plasma is spiral in form.
 Called Birkeland currents, the spirals occur in pairs and compress matter between them, whether ionized or not.
 That's the pinch.

 In 1934, W.H.
 Bennett looked at how cosmic electric currents - Birkeland currents - were able to accrete and crush ionized and non-ionized material in space plasma.
 The Bennett pinch mechanism appears to explain the observation that matter in space tends to form plenty of filamentary structures.

 Astroscientists thought that magnetic fields in space dispersed matter.
 However, now we see through Bennett’s work that the opposite is true.
 Electric currents in space align with magnetic fields and pair up as Birkeland currents.